Terms & Conditions

 - All entrants grant FASEB and partnering organizations nonexclusive web and print publication rights, while retaining copyright.

-- Selections are within the sole discretion of FASEB.
+- Selection of contest winners is at the sole discretion of FASEB.
 All decisions by FASEB are final.

-- By submitting, all entrants agree to all BioArt terms and conditions listed above.
+- Submission of an image or video indicates that an entrant agrees to all BioArt terms and conditions listed above.

-Contest entries will be evaluated based upon both scientific content and aesthetic impact.
-FASEB is seeking quality images that would be included in a peer-reviewed scientific publication or presentation and that effectively communicate an important aspect of 21st Century biomedical research.
+Contest entries will be evaluated on both scientific content and aesthetic impact.
+FASEB is seeking quality images that would be included in a peer-reviewed scientific publication or presentation and that effectively communicate an important aspect of 21st Century biological research.
 When viewed in conjunction with the supporting nontechnical statement, submissions should be visually arresting and clearly communicate a cutting edge biomedical science concept.
 Above all, the entry should inspire!

 Entries will be evaluated in two stages:

-- Stage 1: FASEB and partnering organizations will evaluate each image submission to ensure adherence to the contest guidelines and overall impact and select the top 50 entries.
+- Stage 1: FASEB and partnering organizations will evaluate each image submission to ensure adherence to the contest guidelines and overall impact and select the top 25 entries for each image category (“Fluorescence and Electron Microscopy” and “All Other Life Science Images”).
 The same procedure will be used to select the top 15 videos.

-- Stage 2: Out of the 50 finalists, a panel of distinguished scientists and engineers will each select their top ten entries.
-Then, each panelist’s top-ten list will be tallied to determine the ten entries image entries that received the highest frequency of votes overall, and will be announced as the contest winners.
+- Stage 2: A panel of distinguished scientists and engineers will each rank their top five entries out of the 25 finalists for each image category.
+Each panelist’s top-five list will be tallied (weighted ranking).
+The five image entries in each category receiving the highest frequency of votes overall will be selected the contest winners.
 The two winning video submissions will be determined in the same manner.